 - Lastly, make sure the Opacity is set to 100%

+Once these settings have been applied, the image should be completely gray, with only a light outline of the face visible.
 Change the blending mode of the Texture layer by selecting the Mode dropdown menu in the Layers panel and choosing Linear Light.

-Adjust the Feather amount of the Lasso tool to anywhere between 10 and 20 pixels in the Options bar.
+Next, click on the Blur layer again and select the Lasso Tool from the toolbar or press L. Adjust the Feather amount of the Lasso Tool to anywhere between 10 and 20 pixels in the Options Bar.

-Then navigate to Filter > Blur > Gaussian Blur and use the slider to smooth the skin.
-Be careful to not add too much blur that makes the area look unrealistic.
-Select OK, when you have the right amount of blur added.
+Make a rough selection around a red area of the skin using the Lasso Tool by clicking and dragging around the area you wish to select.
+Then, navigate to Filter > Blur > Gaussian Blur and use the slider to smooth the skin.
+Be careful not to add too much blur that makes the area look unrealistic.
+Select OK when you have the right amount of blur added.

 Press Control + D (Win) or Command + D (Mac) to deselect the area.
-Then use the Lasso tool to select the next area and repeat the step above to add the Gaussian Blur.
+Then, use the Lasso Tool to select the next area and repeat the step above to add the Gaussian Blur.
 Repeat this process with all the red areas on the skin.
 This will smooth the redness and reduce any oiliness on the subject’s face.

 Next, select a skin color from the image to use as a sample point by holding in Alt (Win) or Option (Mac) while clicking on the area of the face.
-This should be a spot that is not red as this color will be used to brush over the red areas.
+This should be a spot that is not red, as this color will be used to brush over the red areas.
 Release Alt/Option, and then brush over the red areas.

 Make sure to brush over the areas nearest to your sample point.
-Then re-sample a new area to brush over the red areas near the new sample point.
+Then, re-sample a new area to brush over the red areas near the new sample point.
 Keep repeating this as many times as you need to brush over all the red areas on the skin.